 Overnight: Cotopaxi | Breakfast, Lunch, Dinner

 Cotopaxi – Baños – Riobamba.
-This morning join a scheduled tour for a spectacular journey to the handsome town of Riobamba .
+This morning embark on a spectacular journey to the handsome town of Riobamba.
 The Devil’s Cauldron is the first stop, an impressive cascade surrounded by subtropical vegetation and colourful orchids.
 The adventurous can descend down to the cascade bottom for a closer look whilst others can appreciate the overwhelming force and sound of the rushing waters from a lookout point.
-Lunch is taken in a local hacienda or hotel.
-Continue to the town of Baños, famed for its hot springs and thermal waters.
+After lunch continue to the town of Baños, famed for its hot springs and thermal waters.
 The drive finishes alongside Chimborazo, the highest mountain in Ecuador, where photo opportunities abound.

 Overnight: Riobamba | Breakfast, Lunch, Dinner

 Riobamba – Alausí – Cuenca.
-Continuing with the group, depart early this morning for a dramatically scenic journey along ravines and river gorges, and Indian villages and cultivated fields, arriving to the small town of Alausí.
+Depart early this morning for a dramatically scenic journey along ravines and river gorges, and Indian villages and cultivated fields, arriving to the small town of Alausí.
 Here you will board a train following the Devil’s Nose route, an 800-metre descent along zig-zagging railway line culminating at the Condor Puñuna museum run by the local Nizag community.
 The round trip brings you back to Alausí where you continue by coach to the Inca Fortress of Ingapirca.
 Enjoy lunch in the area before proceeding to Cuenca, the colonial jewel of the south.

 Overnight: Cuenca | Breakfast, Lunch, Dinner

 Set above the grassy banks of the Río Tomebamba, Cuenca is an attractive mix of cobblestone streets, whitewashed buildings and handsome plazas.
 Today enjoy a tour of Plaza of San Sebastian, a colourful artisans market where you can pick up local handicrafts.
 The Museum of Modern Art features an impressive collection of contemporary fine art whilst nearby the main square is home to the imposing blue-domed Cathedral.
 Admire the city’s overhanging houses before stopping for lunch.
-In the afternoon visit a ceramics handicraft shop and the production of Panama hats at a local factory.
-Say goodbye to your tour group with a transfer to your hotel in Cuenca.
-The following day is a free day for you to explore Cuenca further independently.
+In the afternoon visit a ceramics handicraft shop and the production of Panama hats at a local factory before transferring to your hotel in Cuenca.
+The following day is a free day for you to explore Cuenca independently.